How to Visit El Árbol del Tule during the Covid-19 pandemic

-Just 10km from Oaxaca is the small town of Tule, with the world's largest tree, El Árbol del Tule.
+After backpacking the archaeological sites of Monte Alban and Mitla, I went to the small town of Tule and backpacked the world's largest tree, El Árbol del Tule.

-So I went to Tule to see the world's largest tree during the pandemic, knowing full well that I would not be able to get anywhere near it.
+I went to Tule and backpacked the world's largest tree during the COVID-19 pandemic, knowing full well that I would not be able to get anywhere near it.

 Tule is 10km from Oaxaca.
 I decided to walk there.
 I needed an excuse to get some exercise, not to rid my self of excess weight from drinking beer but I needed a darn good stretch.